protocol/research-website/content/publications/campanelli2022c/index.md

 ---
-title: "Encryption to the Future: A Paradigm for Sending Secret Messages to Future (Anonymous) Committees"
+title: "Encryption to the future: A paradigm for sending secret messages to future (anonymous) committees"

 # Website post date
 date: 2022-08-30